- Explore CGIS Programs

 - Incoming Exchange Students

-All program participants are encouraged to make appointments with their family physician or University Health Service (UHS) for a physical and to determine if vaccinations are needed.
+All program participants are encouraged to make appointments with their family physician or the University Health Service (UHS) for a physical and to determine if vaccinations are needed.

 Plan ahead to make appointments and start as soon as your travel plans are confirmed, preferably at least 6–8 weeks before departure, because: